TARGENE/targene-pipeline/README.md

 Arguments for the sieve variance correction step:

+- `GRM_NSPLITS`: The number of sub grm parts to be computed since the full GRM requires more than 1TB of memory.
 - `NB_VAR_ESTIMATORS`: Number of estimators to compute, the interval [0, MAX_TAU], will be split.
 - `MAX_TAU`: Maximum distance up to which individuals will be included in the estimation.
 Previous analysis showed that above 0.8, some side effects seem to occur.
 The theoretical maximum is 2.
 - `PVAL_SIEVE`: Only traits for which the IID pvalue is lower than this threshold will be considered